-3Q Holdings Limited paid a dividend of \$724,967 during the reporting period (2016: \$1,330,214).
+3Q Holdings Limited did not pay a dividend during the reporting period, and none were declared for payment (2017: \$724,967).

 Risk Management

 The Group takes a proactive approach to risk management.
 The Board is responsible for ensuring that risks, and also opportunities, are identified on a timely basis and that the Group's objectives and activities are aligned with the risks and opportunities identified by the Board.